-report the yearly impact (unexpected plus announced for time t) and the future announced shifts in fiscal variables, measured as a fraction of GDP.
-The impact is represented by the full-colored columns, while announcements correspond to the cross-hatched columns of each figure.
-On the right hand side panels we report:
+The results of our simulations are presented in Figures 5-7.
+On the left-hand side of each figure, we plot a histogram describing the size and composition of the fiscal adjustments happening in that year.
+Light grey columns represent years of TB consolidations, while spending-based years are coloured in dark grey.
+In each histogram we report the yearly impact (unexpected plus announced for time t) and the future announced shifts in fiscal variables, measured as a fraction of GDP.
+The impact is represented by the full-coloured columns, while announcements correspond to the cross-hatched columns of each figure.
+On the right-hand side panels we report:

-- the actual GDP growth (in black);

-- the simulated GDP growth conditional on the implemented fiscal plan (in green with 95% confidence intervals);

-- what output growth would have been, according to the model, had the plan been totally expenditure-based (blue line with squared symbols);

-- what output growth would have been, according to the model, had the plan been totally tax-based (red line with circles).
+- the actual GDP growth (in black);26 - the simulated GDP growth conditional on the implemented fiscal plan (line with stars, with 95% confidence intervals); - what output growth would have been, according to the model, had the plan been totally EB (line with squared symbols); - what output growth would have been, according to the model, had the plan been totally TB (line with circles).

-In countries like Germany, Spain or the US, where the plans actually implemented were almost totally expenditure-based, the green and blue lines virtually coincide.
+In countries such as Germany, Spain, or the United States, where the plans actually implemented were almost totally EB, lines with stars and squares virtually coincide.